fbarchive/FBOutlookPlugin/readme.md

 features.
 That's too bad, since there are probably a lot of good ideas out there.
 At the request of the nice folks at FogCreek and some people that e-mailed me I release the source, hoping that someone will pick it up.

+## License

+Copyright (c) 2009 Birger Jansen

+> **Disclaimer**: This is the source code for the FogBugz Outlook Plugin.
+It is distributed
+> in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied
+> warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.